JAlcocerT/JAlcocerT/content/blog/eng-chem-recycle-soap.md

 That was 113J/g * 3000 g = ~339KJ or 0.3MJ

-> One liter of gasoline contains approximately 32-34 megajoules (MJ) of energy (x100 times more).
+> For reference: One liter of gasoline contains approximately 32-34 megajoules (MJ) of energy (x100 times more).